pactus-project/PIPs/PIPs/pip-50.md

 If the payload explicitly requests removal:

-1. Refund the full LockedDeposit to the sender balance.
+1. Refund the full `LockedDeposit` to the sender balance.
-2. Delete the corresponding entry from AnchorRegistry.
+2. Delete the corresponding entry from `AnchorRegistry`.
 3. Release the occupied state entry so the live network cost returns to zero for that account.